-During the first 10 days of October 2016 Hurricane Matthew made its way across the Atlantic ocean destroying Haiti and an making an eyewall landfall in the Bahamas before continuing as a Category 4 storm up the Atlantic Coast.
+During the first 10 days of October 2016, Hurricane Matthew made its way across the Atlantic ocean destroying Haiti and making an eyewall landfall in the Bahamas before continuing as a Category 4 storm up the Atlantic Coast.
 We tracked along parallel with the storm, but inland, finally catching the eyewall of a weaker storm in Charleston, South Carolina.
-Damage was done along Florida’s east coast as the eye of the storm stayed just off shore and the western storm bands pelted the coastline.
+The damage was done along Florida’s east coast as the eye of the storm stayed just offshore and the western storm bands pelted the coastline.

 The Complete team has been on the East Coast since the day the storm hit.
 Large amounts of wind damage, both residential and commercial, was done to building claddings, both roof window and wall.
 The damage was less severe than some of the storms we have worked over the years with less structural wholesale failures and not as much velocity flood as we see in Gulf hurricanes.
 Having worked hundreds of coastal projects and every major hurricane since 1997, John Minor and his team of professionals are properly trained specifically in assessing wind damage to commercial roofs and exteriors.
 It is evident from our surveys, both at 6 feet and a 1,000, that there is no shortage of damage in the area from The First Coast all the way down to the Space Coast especially based on the building stock signature in some of these communities.